 Note that cloud and SaaS providers can’t take the full responsibility for data you send to them for storage or analytics.
 In the GDPR world, the service provider often has two roles.
 The provider typically acts as “Data Controller” for your personal data (name, address, e-mail, phone number, etc.).
 For your content, such as your logs, the role of “Data Processor” might be applicable, in which case you are the “Data Controller” and you are responsible for logs you send to the cloud service provider.

-So what are the best practices that will help you win the GDPR fight?
+So what are the best logging practices that will help you win the GDPR fight?

 1. Centralize log storage

 Centralize your log storage.
 This lets you apply policies in one place.
-Centralizing logs reduces the complexity and risk of maintaining policies in multiple places.
+Log monitoring and centralization reduces the complexity and risk of maintaining policies in multiple places.
 Most log management services support retention policies per data source.
 You should define a reasonable retention time for every log source.

 2. Delete local logs from your servers (periodically)